MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 If you want a Bucket Mouse branded label for your cartridge, look no further than <a href="https://krizdingus.com/mousebitelabs/">krizdingus's designs</a>.
 Special thanks to Kris for designing these, they look awesome!
 (If you are going to order/print these, use the high-res images hosted on his website, and *keep the labels for personal or non-commercial use only.*)

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC3-Multicart/assets/97127539/42d2f4b1-4527-4374-92e6-0e875b467126)

+## Why does SW2A need to be OFF?

+SW2A in the ON position previously allowed the multicart to swap games whenever you power cycled the Game Boy.
+This was achieved by connecting the /RST line on the Game Boy to the CLK input on the flip-flop.
+The /RST line was held low when power was off by the RESET output of the TPS3613 battery management IC driving the gate of a FET.

+The datasheet says this output is a push-pull output, and implies it will behave normally when power is off and the battery is being relied on for power.
+However, that is not the behavior I have later found to be true.
+Instead, if the voltage on the VDD pin is too low (like when the power is turned off), this RESET output floats.
+This causes the FET to not be asserted, and then allows the /RST line to float.

+In Modes 3 or 4, where SW2A is in the ON position, /RST is connected to the flip-flop's CLK input.
+If /RST floats, then CLK floats, which can cause excess current draw from the flip-flop, draining the battery much faster than expected.
+Therefore, it is recommended to ONLY use a button to change games, and not to rely on power cycling.

+A new board to replace this design with something more suitable will be completed in the future.
+In the meantime, *do not put SW2A in the OFF position.*

 ## Revision History